CalCOFI/rCRUX/README.md

 The nt database is **~242 GB** (as of 8/31/22) and can take several hours (overnight) to build.
 Loss of internet connection can lead to partially downloaded files and blastn errors (see above).

+**Note:**
+Several blast formatted databases can be searched simultaneously.
+See documentation for details.

 ### Taxonomizr